This vegetarian moqueca features hearts of palm and plantains instead of fish. Ready in under 45 minutes.

 You can buy plantains in a wide range of colors – from green plantains (unripe), to yellow (ripe-ish), to brown (super ripe and sweet).
 For moqueca, look for a yellow plantain with dark brown spots, which has just the right amount of sweetness with a firm texture.
 Alternatively, buy a green-ish one and leave it at room temp for a few days to ripen.

-Cook the Plantain: To start, cut your plantain into coins and pan-fry until they’re golden brown on both sides, about 5 minutes.
-(It’s important to cook these on a non-stick surface; if possible, use a non-stick saucepan large enough to cook the entire stew in – so as not to dirty up more than one pan.
+Cut the plantain into coins and pan-fry in oil until they’re golden brown on both sides, about 5 minutes total.
+(It’s important to cook these on a non-stick surface.
+If possible, use a non-stick saucepan large enough to hold the entire stew, so as not to dirty up more than one pan.
 If you don’t have a large non-stick saucepan, fry the plantain in a non-stick skillet and make the stew in a separate pot.)
-Remove the browned plantains from the pan and set aside.

-Make the Stew Base: Place sliced onions and bell peppers in the pan, and cook until they’re starting to brown in places, about 7 minutes.
+Place the onions and peppers in the pan, and cook until they’re soft and starting to brown in places, about 7 minutes.
 Then add diced tomatoes, garlic, chili flakes, salt, and pepper.
-Cook until the tomatoes release their juice and are totally collapsed, about 3 minutes more.
+Cook until the tomatoes release their juices and are totally collapsed, about 3 minutes more.

-Simmer the Stew: Next, add coconut milk and lemon juice, cover, and bring to a boil.
-Then add the cooked plantains back in, along with the sliced hearts of palm.
-Cover and simmer gently for about 10 minutes to allow the flavors to come together.
+Next, add coconut milk and lemon juice, cover, and bring to a boil.
+Then add the cooked plantains, along with the sliced hearts of palm.
+Simmer gently for 10 more minutes to allow the flavors to come together.

 PrintVegetarian Moqueca